 A Probate Bond is in effect an insurance policy in which the bonding (ie, surety) company guarantees up to the limits of the policy that a Personal Representative (or Guardian) will administer an estate according to law.
 Unless:

-- Descendant’s surviving spouse is the Personal Representative and only heir, …
+- Decedent’s surviving spouse is the Personal Representative and only heir, …

 the Court usually requires a Personal Representative to post a Probate Bond to ensure that the estate’s creditors, heirs, and beneficiaries receive the funds or distributions to which they are entitled.
 One local bonding company’s premiums are as follows: